Manage a data spillage incident in Microsoft 365

 To control which user mailboxes and OneDrive accounts an investigator can search, your organization can set up compliance boundaries.
 For more information, Set up compliance boundaries for eDiscovery investigations.

 Step 1: Create a data investigation

 To create an investigation in the Data Investigations (Preview) tool:

-In the compliance center, click Data Investigations.
+In the security and compliance center, click Data Investigations.

 On the Data Investigations (Preview) page, click Create new investigation.

 On the New data investigation flyout page, give the investigation a name (required), and then type an optional investigation number and description.
 The name must be unique in your organization.